 The effects and results of Shiatsu can feel subtle and yet profound.
 Results vary from overnight revelations to simply noticing after a few days that you just feel 'right' again, or a long-lost 'lightness' might return.

-Lilly Harris, Diploma of Shiatsu Therapy.
+Lilly Harris, Diploma of Shiatsu Therapy (no rebate).

 BOOK NOW for Shiatsu.